IBM-Bluemix-Docs/cloud-object-storage-infrastructure/ordering.md

 Now these lines are dissolving as we integrate the SoftLayer infrastructure offerings into the [Bluemix catalog of services][3]{: new_window}.
 Existing SoftLayer customers are encouraged to take advantage of [using an IBMid for single-sign-on authentication][4]{: new_window}, and it is possible to [link existing SoftLayer and Bluemix accounts][5]{: new_window}.
 As of October 2016, SoftLayer is transitioning to the new name Bluemix Infrastructure, and computing, storage, networking services are provided through both the Bluemix catalog and (for a time) the SoftLayer website.

-{% include important.html content="In order to distinguish it from the existing OpenStack Swift based object storage offerings, 'IBM COS Cross-Region' is commonly referred to by the name 'Cloud Object Storage - S3 API' in order forms.
-'IBM COS Cross-Region' and 'COS - S3 API' should be considered interchangeable terms within IBM Cloud at this time, although this is subject to change in accordance with future COS offerings." %}

 ## Creating a new Bluemix account

-Before ordering a new IBM COS Cross-Region storage account, it is necessary to create a customer account first.
+Before ordering a new IBM COS storage account, it is necessary to create a customer account first.

 1. Go to [bluemix.net][6]{: new_window} and click on the **Create a Free Account** button.
 2. Fill out the form, providing your email address, name, region, and phone number.
 Choose a password.